jonathanmorgan/context_text/README.md

         # for system python:
         mkvirtualenv sourcenet --no-site-packages

-        # if your system python is python 3, and you want to use python 2 (since sourcenet is python 2 at the moment):
+        # if your system python is python 2, and you want to use python 3 (sourcenet supports both, and I am working in 3 now, so it will be more reliabily un-buggy):
-        mkvirtualenv sourcenet --no-site-packages -p /usr/bin/python2.7
+        mkvirtualenv sourcenet --no-site-packages -p /usr/bin/python3

 - activate the virtualenv